-Using high-resolution digital cameras, we photograph a cylindrical section of a majestic tree’s trunk.
+Using high-resolution digital cameras, we photograph a cylindrical section of a majestic tree's trunk.
 Where possible the entire girth of the tree is documented.
-The resulting images are woven together seamlessly and then flattened into a two-dimensional image.
+The resulting images are woven together using advanced software and then flattened into a two-dimensional image.
 Depending on the size of the tree, the complete, unrolled images can be ten or more metres long.
 We segment the longer images into modules of two metres wide by one high.
 Smaller, frame-sized editions are also available.
-The pictures are stunning to look at but they also capture a tree’s environment, life, and history.
+The pictures are stunning to look at but they also capture a tree's environment, life, and history.
 Art meets science.

 Where possible the entire circumference of a tree is photographed.